i-c-stratigraphy/guide/pages/chron.md

 For example, should it subsequently be shown that the selected horizon is at the level of an undetected break in the sequence, then the unrepresented span of geologic history would belong to the lower unit by definition and ambiguity is avoided.

 #### 3. Requirements for the selection of boundary stratotypes of chronostratigraphic units
-The definition of a chronostratigraphic unit places emphasis in the selection of the boundary-stratotype of its lower boundary; its upper boundary is defined as the lower boundary of the succeeding unit.
-This procedure avoids gaps and overlaps in the Standard Global Chronostratigraphic Scale.
-For example, should it subsequently be shown that the selected horizon is at the level of an undetected break in the sequence, then the unrepresented span of geologic history would belong to the lower unit by definition and ambiguity is avoided.
+Chronostratigraphic units offer the best promise of being identified, accepted, and used globally and of being, therefore, the basis for international communication and understanding because they are defined on the basis of stratigraphic horizons that are globally correlatable.
+Particularly important in this respect are the units of the Standard Global Chronostratigraphic (Geochronologic) Scale.
+The term "Global Boundary Stratotype Section and Point" (GSSP) has been proposed for the standard boundary-stratotypes of the units of this scale.

 In addition to the general requirements for the selection and description of stratotypes (section [4.C](strats#C), boundary-stratotypes of chronostratigraphic units should fulfill the following requirements: